Marusyk/BinaryTree/README.md

 Available operations:

  - `void Add(T value)` - adds a new element to the tree
+ - `void AddRange(IEnumerable<T> collection)` - copying the contents of the given collection to the tree
  - `int Count` - returns count of elements in tree
  - `bool IsReadOnly` - always return `false`
  - `bool Contains(T value)` - checks if the tree contains the element